loks0n/loks0n/README.md

 # Hi there!

-I'm a engineer from Nottingham, UK 🇬🇧.
-The home of Robin Hood and premier league football team Nottingham Forest!
-I’m currently located in Cambridge, UK.
+I'm a engineer from Nottingham, UK 🇬🇧 and I’m based in Cambridge.

 I’m been building since I was in high-school, coding websites, Minecraft mods and more.
 My classmates used my old school flash-games arcade site to chat and avoid doing work on school computers.
 I studied Computer Science at University, and went on to write  distributed e-commerce systems at a company called [THG](https://www.thg.com/).
 Now, I'm building the future of cloud at [Appwrite](https://appwrite.io).